 Moreover, Instagram users aren’t just active — they’re engaged.
 About 59% of the platform’s active users visit the site daily, and spend at least 7 hours per week browsing content and interacting with friends and brands.

 Instagram can also help you grow your brand awareness and introduce new products.
 Every month, 130 million Instagram users engage with shopping content.
-Instagram allows you to promote your brand and product in a friendly, authentic way without hard selling to your customers.
+Instagram allows you to promote your brand and market your product in a friendly, authentic way without hard selling to your customers.

 Even with all these Instagram statistics, you may still be unsure of how to get started.
 We know the platform can be a little intimidating at first, and that’s why we’ve created this guide.

-First, what is Instagram Marketing?
+What is Instagram Marketing?

 Instagram Marketing refers to the orchestration of integrated actions on the Instagram app and outside of it, aiming at promoting a product, service, brand, or cause.